 - Get metal suppliers to lower the overall cost of production and increase quality by plating metals with titanium.

-Always prioritize your customer needs.
+Always prioritize your customers' needs.
 Improve the service quality your company offers for a better customer experience.

-- Increase customer satisfaction by 60% by offering travelers free sleeping masks and traveling pillows during flight.
+- Increase customer satisfaction by 60% by offering travelers free sleeping masks and traveling pillows during flights.

 - Develop a customer feedback system and assign qualified customer support to address all feedback (positive or negative).

 Ensuring that products sold to customers are not subpar is essential for a strong company reputation.
 Everyone in the company should take care of this, especially the Product and QA team.

 - Thoroughly inspect every product before selling or delivering to customers.

 - Run a test for all developed software and send out a beta test version to outsiders before its official release.

 Cost reduction goals are usually set by employees in charge of organizational spending.
 These goals aim at reducing spending and redirecting funds to other important departments.

 - Reduce utilities by contacting utility providers and asking for a free audit of the building, and seek suggestions, lower costs, or free upgrades.